Critical Fluctuations at Finite-Time Dynamical Phase Transition: Background

-Figure~\ref{fig:equilibrium}(a) shows the spontaneous magnetization as a function of $\mathscr{J}$ for the two-dimensional NNIM.
+The solid line in Fig.~\ref{fig:equilibrium}(a) shows the spontaneous magnetization $m_\text{eq}$ [Eq.~\eqref{eq:meqons}] as a function of $\mathscr{J}$ for the two-dimensional NNIM.
 The heat map represents the probability density of $|m|$ at finite system size, normalized to unity for each $\mathscr{J}$.
-The solid and dashed lines show $m_\text{eq}$ in Eq.~\eqref{eq:meqons} and $\mathscr{J}_c$ in Eq.~\eqref{eq:Jc}, respectively.
-We observe that at fixed $\mathscr{J}$ and for large $L$, the spontaneous magnetization $m_\text{eq}$ is well approximated by the regions of largest probability density.
+We observe that at fixed $\mathscr{J}$ and for large $L$, the spontaneous magnetization $m_\text{eq}$ is well approximated by the regions of the largest probability density.